 I have not tried almond flour, coconut flour, or whole wheat flour here and therefore cannot recommend those.

-For the fat: The video uses coconut oil, but you can substitute any neutral oil or your favorite healthy nut butter of choice, such as peanut butter or almond butter.
+Oil or applesauce – The video uses coconut oil, but you can substitute any neutral oil or your favorite healthy nut butter of choice, such as peanut butter or almond butter.

-For a protein mug brownie: Simply substitute the tablespoon of cocoa powder with an equal amount of your favorite chocolate protein powder.
+Protein Mug Brownie.
+Simply substitute the tablespoon of cocoa powder with an equal amount of your favorite chocolate protein powder.

 How to make the recipe